When we’re talking about the stages of a breakup, what we’re really discussing are grief stages. You’ve probably heard a lot about them already.

 - “My world has collapsed”

 - “Is this even real?”

 The next thing, you know, denial joins the chat.
-According to psychology, denial is a person’s choice to deny reality as a way to avoid a psychologically uncomfortable truth — in your case, a breakup.
-You know you’re hurting, but you still try to suppress, ignore or deny the reality.
+According to psychology, denial is a person’s choice to deny reality as a way to avoid a psychologically uncomfortable truth — in your case, the truth that you’ve broken up with your partner.
+You know you’re hurting, but you still try to suppress, ignore or deny the reality:

 - “They probably didn’t mean it.”

 - “They’ll be back.
 I know it.”